Home > Camino Portuguese Coastal Guide > Walking from Porto to Santiago

 The church is often sadly locked but if you’re lucky there will be someone there to let you look around.
 If not just explore the outside, it is a fascinating and incredibly important historical site.
 Regardless of your faith, history says that St James the Apostle lived here.
 That’s very special.

-My Favourite Places to stay in Padron: click the green text to book your bed
+My Favourite Places to stay in Padron

 Today will be very different from any other day on the Camino.
 It’s your last day on the Camino Portuguese and when you leave your accommodation, you know that you are just a few hours walk away from the cathedral at Santiago de Compostela